Best energy gels for cycling 2026: Quick hits of carbohydrates for all your athletic endeavours

 Reasons to avoid

 SIS might be the better-known brand, but Maurten was the first to create a gel with a 1:0.8 ratio of glucose to fructose, and it's a brand that is not afraid to follow science to improve its product.
-To this end, the Gel 100 is more like jelly than gel thanks to its Hydrogel formula which is made using pectin (from fruit fibre) and alginate (from seaweed).
+To this end, the Gel 100 is more like jelly than gel thanks to its Hydrogel formula, which is made using pectin (from fruit fibre) and alginate (from seaweed).

 Don't worry, it doesn't taste like seawater.
 In fact, it actually tastes like nothing, which is probably a good thing given the offensive taste some gels have.
 The rip-off tab is slightly awkward in that it's just a serrated corner, rather than the defined tab shape used by others.
-It does make it pretty easy to rip it half-off though, reducing the chance of litter.
+It does make it pretty easy to rip it half off, though, reducing the chance of litter.

 The Gel 100 is called as much because of this ratio, which Maurten says allows your body to absorb 100g of carbohydrates per hour (the maths actually works out at 108g).
-Each gel contains 25g of the stuff, so you can have four per hour.
+Each gel packet contains 25g of the stuff, so you can have four per hour.
 The one downside to this is that at £32.40 ($43.20) for a box of 12, things can get pretty expensive pretty fast.

 We've awarded Maurten 100 and SIS Beta Fuel the same 'equal best' title for maximising fuel intake since they both operate on the same principles.
 If you're worried about taste, this is the one to choose.
+If you are sensitive to textures, go with the SIS Beta Fuel.

-Rawvelo
+5. Rawvelo

 Specifications